mosesmaxwell/ud036_StarterCode/README.md

 # Movie Trailer Website - Udacity Project 1
 Source code for a Movie Trailer website.

-This project will create to list my favorite movie trailers.
-There are six movie youtube tailers are listed in this website.
+This project created to list my favorite movie trailers.
+There are six movie youtube trailers are listed in this website.

 Download and Run Instructions:
 --------------------------------